 - The Euro/US Dollar Pair (EUR/USD)

 - The US Dollar/Japanese Yen (USD/JPY)

 - The US Dollar/Canadian Dollar (USD/CAD)

 In each case, you’re buying one foreign currency and selling another, hoping to turn a profit on fluctuations in currency prices.

 Do forex trading platforms charge fees for trades?

 Yes.
 Forex broker platforms charge a commission or spread (the difference between the bid price and the ask price) per trade when executing buy or sell orders.
 And usually, its a nominal amount.

 What are the advantages of using a forex broker to trade foreign currencies?

 Forex platforms bring together all of the world’s currencies, collectively comprising the largest financial market in the world.
-Some of the advantages of trading forex through brokers include around-the-clock market hours, high liquidity, and the ability to make trades using leverage.
-Trading on leverage refers to borrowing money from the broker to make bigger bets, which in turn net bigger profits when you successfully predict which way a currency pair is going to move.
+Some of the advantages of trading forex through brokers include around-the-clock market hours, high liquidity, and the ability to make forex trades using leverage.
+Trading on leverage refers to borrowing money from the forex broker to make bigger bets, which in turn net bigger profits when you successfully predict which way a currency pair is going to move.